venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj5_VehicleDetection/To Submit/writeup_template.md

 ### Discussion
 **Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?**
+This project was largely heuristic based and was very diffcult to implement and get the right results working.
+There are a number of parameters to be taken in to account in order to get the final output right.

+As dicussed earlier, feature extractor pipeline is one of the two central piece of the algorithm.
+In this pipeline, the colorspace and choice of using only HOG features were explored.
+I did try HSV and HSL color spaces.
+I did not get good results.

+The other central piece is the sliding window pipeline where there are a number of variables to be tuned based on the position of car in the image frame.
+For example, for cars at a farther distance, window size > 96 might not be helpful.

+Similarly, while thresholding number of boxes for heatmaps, the candidates are to be present across frames to be chosen.

+More importantly these parameters were drastically different for images vs video frames which needed additional work.

+In order to remove false positives (dark roads detected as cars), i augmented the dataset with additional non-car images, However, that pipeline did not do very well on images.